robertsawko/covid19-households/README.md

       HPC.
  * `manuscript` LaTeX write-up
  * `models` modular implementation of the models (work-in-progress)
  * `notebooks` full implementation of the models in a notebook form.
+These serve as prototypes for later *production* implemenntation.

 ## Prerequisites